Hillsdale station (Caltrain)

 Train station in San Mateo, California, U.S.

-Hillsdale station is one of three Caltrain stations in San Mateo, California.
-The station is next to the Bay Meadows neighborhood and close to the Hillsdale Shopping Center.
+Hillsdale station is a Caltrain station in San Mateo, California.
+Located adjacent to the Bay Meadows neighborhood, it is one of three Caltrain stations in the city.
+The elevated station has a single island platform serving the two tracks of the Peninsula Subdivision.
+It opened in 2021 as part of a grade crossing elimination project, replacing a previous station slightly to the south.

 History

 Bay Meadows station

 Until it was closed on December 20, 2005, the Bay Meadows Racetrack was served by the now-removed Bay Meadows stop, slightly less than a half-mile (800 m) north of the original location of the Hillsdale Station.
 The Bay Meadows stop lacked a passenger shelter, and was basically just an opening in the chain link fencing where riders could access the grandstand parking lot.
 When Hillsdale was redesigned and relocated, its new platform was extended a few hundred feet north, eliminating any need for the separate station.
 Hillsdale is now the closest station to the former racetrack area.